PRIVATE AND SAFE SURFING

 Make a plan

-Risk management regarding safety for you and your children in homes with a dangerous husband is a critical issue.
+Risk management regarding safety for you and your children in homes with a dangerous partner is a critical issue.
 If you or someone you know is in immediate danger, please call 911 or your local emergency number.

 It’s essential to make a plan to keep you and your children safe.
 Ask someone you trust to help you or contact local services.
 Even if you’re not planning to leave the relationship, a safety plan can help if the abuse worsens.
 Decide how you can leave quickly or stay safe.